-We believe FNF's internal audit function coupled with external audits and its portfolio composition, is effective in mitigating risk and monitoring compliance with its own servicing standards, investor requirements, and those of the mortgage insurers (CMHC, Genworth Financial, and Canada Guaranty).
+We believe FNF's internal audit function, coupled with external audits and its portfolio composition, is effective in mitigating risk and monitoring compliance with its own servicing standards, investor requirements, and those of the mortgage insurers (CMHC, Genworth Financial, and Canada Guaranty).

 Policies and procedures

 We believe FNF's policies and procedures manuals include detailed process descriptions and adequately address all critical areas of servicing.
 The manuals are available online and in hard copy for all employees.
-A dedicated individual is responsible for managing the updates and provides them as needed.
+A dedicated employee is responsible for managing the updates and provides them as needed.
 Senior managers review and approve all updates and suggested changes before they are implemented.

 Compliance and quality control

 FNF does not have a dedicated team to perform compliance and quality control testing for mortgage loan servicing.
 Its in-house attorneys and managers are responsible for the change control process associated with any legislative changes.
-The lack of frequent, transactional testing, which is normally performed by a compliance group focused on regulatory and investor requirements, is an increased risk, though it is mitigated by the audits performed through the internal audit group, as well as external parties.
+The lack of frequent, transactional testing, which is normally performed by a compliance group focused on regulatory and investor requirements, is an increased risk, though it is mitigated by the audits performed through the internal audit group as well as external parties.

 Internal and external audits

 FNF has an internal audit program for operations that consists of three full-time employees, which is an increase of one since our last review.
-We believe the audit team has sufficient education and industry experience.
+We believe this team has sufficient education and industry experience.
 The audits and review schedule are designed to address and satisfy traditional risk assessments and performance methodologies through loan-level sampling to assess adherence to stated policy and servicing standards.
 Features of the audit function include the following: